Chapter Ninety Seven - Jeb

 Rick released me and ruffled my hair.
 “Yes, my son, you have to behave.”

 Jeb laughed.
 “You guys are a crack up!”

 Rick grinned.
 “Yes, Glenn, is a crack up but I love him for it.”
 Rick handed me the pancake mix and a bowl.

 I poured some pancake mix into the bowl and added some water and stirred it until it was the right consistency for making the pancakes and handed it back to Rick.
 We chatted about school as we cooked breakfast.
 When the food was ready, we sat down together at the table.

-Rick looked across the table at Jeb, “Will you say grace?”
+Rick looked across the table at Jeb and asked, “Will you say grace?”